 The NZeTA variant of the visa is the most applied for visa type for tourists and business travellers and has a validity term of two years.
 Covid-19 has resulted in the visa no longer being usable at this time.
 Strictly speaking the validity has not expired, however, and the visa can in all likelihood be used as normal as soon as the dangers of coronavirus have passed.
 If the validity of the NZeTA expires while the borders are closed, a new visa has to be applied for once the borders open again.
-If you possess a valid NZeTA and plan to travel in a year’s time, you likely will not need to apply for a new one.

 When will the coronavirus limitations be lifted?

 The majority of the measures implemented by the government of New Zealand regarding coronavirus have been in effect since 20 March 2020.
 Although these measures were relaxed on 9 June 2020, some of them, including the travel ban, remain in effect.
 There is no certainty regarding the expiry date of these measures.
 Keep in mind that there is a substantial chance that these measures will remain in effect for several more months.

 Would you like to be notified when the travel ban has been lifted?

 Fill in your email address and stay informed